KITCHEN RENOVATIONS: IDEAS AND IMPLEMENTATION!

 We have recently completed a laundry and kitchen renovation for our clients the Lau’s in Nedlands, and the transformation was truly stunning.
-We talk to our expert designer Debbie Ferguson, on the client’s wish list and thought process behind this gorgeous space, and how she went about implementing the design to bring the vision to life and enhance their family home.
+We talk to our expert Kitchen Designer on the client’s wish list and thought process behind this gorgeous space, and how she went about implementing the design to bring the vision to life and enhance their family home.

 ‘A classic style kitchen with a contemporary twist, for a family who loves to cook’ can pretty much sum up the dream renovation Mr and Mrs Lau were hoping for!